piemonte/Player/README.md

 - [ ] use `AVPlayerViewController` for iOS/tvOS platforms

 ## Installation
-`Player` is available for installation using the Cocoa dependency manager CocoaPods & Carthage.
+`Player` is available for installation using CocoaPods or Carthage.
 Alternatively, you can simply copy the `Player.swift` file into your Xcode project.

 ### Using [CocoaPods](http://cocoapods.org/)